JannisMueller/labGameOfLife/README.md

-You should write a program that can accept an arbitrary grid of cells, and will
+You should write a program that can accept an arbitrary board of cells, and will

-output a similar grid showing the next generation.
+output a similar board showing the next generation.

 Try to work with immutable objects and pure functions as much as possible